 Rents and Deposits | Apartments in China

 If you are strapped for cash and unable to pay six months up front, it may be possible to negotiate making payments as frequent as every three months.
 However, under this agreement you can anticipate the landlord to counter with a higher rate in rent.

-For this reason, do your best to try and negotiate a lower deposit by paying more rent up front.
+For this reason, do your best to negotiate a lower deposit by paying more rent up front.
 Also confirm there are clauses in the contract specifying the deposit amount and expectation that it will be returned.

 When paying rent and deposits, try not to pay in cash.
-Go to the bank and transfer the amount owed to the landlord’s account and have the banker specify what the payment is for in the transfer and receipt (e.g. first six month’s rent, deposit, etc.).
+Go to a China bank and transfer the amount owed to the landlord’s account and have the banker specify what the payment is for in the transfer and receipt (e.g. first six month’s rent, deposit, etc.).